Cheapest Flights to Seoul: Seasonal Patterns and Regional Booking Tricks

 All international long-haul flights use Incheon (ICN), located 50 km west of Seoul.
 The airport express (AREX) runs directly to Seoul Station in 43 minutes for KRW 9,500 (around £5.50).
 It is one of the most efficient airport rail connections in Asia.

-Gimpo Airport (GMP) handles domestic South Korean routes and some short-haul regional flights (Tokyo Haneda, Beijing, Shanghai, Hong Kong).
+Gimpo Airport (GMP) handles domestic South Korean routes and some short-haul regional flights (cheapest flights to Tokyo Haneda, Beijing, Shanghai, Hong Kong).
 If you're continuing to Busan, Jeju, or another Korean city, Gimpo is the relevant hub.

 What to Know About Korean Entry